 The complementary capabilities of aerial and ground vehicles has led to many works that propose coordinated team operations.
-Cooperative control in heterogeneous multi-robot teams has been investigated for applications like search and rescue, surveillance, and exploration, target tracking and mapping [3], [4], [5], [6], where robots with complimentary capabilities must coordinate actions to accomplish a common goal.
-A recent survey [7] presents five separate categories of UAV/UGV coordination problems including docking, mapping, distributed target tracking, formation control and task assignment, of which task assignment [8] is the most relevant to this work.
+Cooperative control in heterogeneous multi-robot teams has been investigated for applications like search and rescue, surveillance, and exploration, target tracking and mapping [5], [6], [7], [8], where robots with complimentary capabilities must coordinate actions to accomplish a common goal.
+A recent survey [9] presents five separate categories of UAV/UGV coordination problems including docking, mapping, distributed target tracking, formation control and task assignment, of which task assignment [10] is the most relevant to this work.

 One of the main challenges with heterogeneous robotic systems is the development of planning algorithms to complete tasks efficiently.
-Collaborative UAV-UGV teams have been proposed for persistent surveillance, where UAVs can occasionally rendezvous and dock with UGVs to benefit from the larger payload capacity and energy resources of UGVs [9], [10].
-Similarly, UAV-UGV teams have been proposed for precision agriculture, where ground vehicle are said to mule the aerial vehicles to convenient access points around the fields from which to most quickly collect high-value plant health data [11].
+Collaborative UAV-UGV teams have been proposed for persistent surveillance, where UAVs can occasionally rendezvous and dock with UGVs to benefit from the larger payload capacity and energy resources of UGVs [11], [12].
+Similarly, UAV-UGV teams have been proposed for precision agriculture, where ground vehicle are said to mule the aerial vehicles to convenient access points around the fields from which to most quickly collect high-value plant health data [13].

-The HDP can be categorized as a static Vehicle Routing Problem (VRP) with coordination constraints between the two vehicles, and such problems have been well studied [12], [13].
-We do not consider dynamic or stochastic variants [14], as the team structure requires all delivery packages to be loaded into the ground vehicle in advance.
+The HDP can be categorized as a static Vehicle Routing Problem (VRP) with coordination constraints between the two vehicles, and many problems within this class have been studied [14], [15].
+We do not consider dynamic or stochastic variants [16], as the team structure requires all delivery packages to be loaded into the ground vehicle in advance.
+As detailed in the survey [15], these problems are solved using a wide-variety of custom solver approaches, each tailored to the specific problem assumptions.
+Approaches include mixed integer programming, branch-and-bound, branch-and-price, metaheuristics, and column generation.
 Unlike the prior work, the HDP solution methods proposed in this work take advantage of the tightly coupled nature of the team motion over the graph to convert the problem to a single-vehicle generalized traveling salesman problem (GTSP), such that more efficient solvers can be employed.
+In particular, we able to directly apply highlyoptimized TSP solvers [17] that can exploit the geometric structure of the problem rather than relying on general purpose IP solvers.

-Because of this coupled nature, the HDP can also be considered a part of class of problems referred to as Carrier-Vehicle Traveling Salesman Problems (CV-TSP), extensively studied [15], [16], [17] in the context of a marine carrier and an aircraft visiting a set of locations to conduct a rescue mission in a planar environment.
+Because of this coupled nature, the HDP can also be considered a part of class of problems referred to as Carrier-Vehicle Traveling Salesman Problems (CV-TSP), extensively studied [18], [19], [20] in the context of a marine carrier and an aircraft visiting a set of locations to conduct a rescue mission in a planar environment.
 The CV-TSP is defined as a continuous optimization for which solutions can be computed using a sub-optimal heuristic to split the problem into two tractable subproblems: first, a TSP to compute the optimal visit order and second, a convex optimization to compute the specific deployment points for the team in Euclidean space.
-In [11], a similar class of TSP with neighbourhoods problems are studied for UAV/UGV teams collecting precision agriculture data.
+In [13], a similar class of TSP with neighbourhoods problems are studied for UAV/UGV teams collecting precision agriculture data.